SussexPAL/PythonCrashCourse/Scripts/flow_of_control_1.md

 ```
 but what if we want our program to be more flexible?
 This is where we start looking at flow of control, ie the ways in which we can manage which lines of code are executed, and when.

+## If
-Think back to data types and expressions, remember that we covered something called a "boolean" - a value that can be either True, or False, 1 or 0, yes or no. One of the primary uses of these booleans is control flow statements.
+Think back to data types and expressions, remember that we covered something called a "boolean" - a value that can be either True, or False, 1 or 0, yes or no. One of the primary uses of these booleans is flow control statements.
 Say we have a block of code and some boolean expression, and we want that block of code to run if, and ONLY if, that statement evaluates to True.
 Here's an example
 [SIDE CAM OR CUT AWAY]
 ``` py
 password = "321"